 Offering students a better education experience means schools and universities have to process more data, from teaching material to research papers.
 This also means that they need the right resources to protect it all.

-To do so, educational institutions must ensure their existing storage solutions are secure and able to support future software updates in order for them not become obsolete.
+To do so, educational institutions must ensure their existing storage solutions are secure, management is automated and seamless, recovery is quick, and the IT systems are able to support future software updates in order for them not become obsolete.

 Ransomware Attacks Target School Districts, Colleges, and Universities

 - In July, ransomware attacks cripple six schools on the Isle of Wight and their umbrella organizations preventing access to their online systems and teaching resources.

 - In June, two schools in the United Kingdom (UK) were shutdown due to a ransomware attack.
 Reports revealed that in addition to stealing teaching resources, trip information, and emergency contact details the ransomware also may have accessed banking details.